 Choosing the right bathroom accents for your bathroom renovation can seem almost impossible!
 With so many different options and looks that fit into each of our budgets, its best to shift the focus to the actual materials being used in each design.
 Let’s explore the strengths and design features of seven heavily used materials involving bathroom accents Remember, it’s important to decide early on in the remodeling process to help avoid costly changes in the future.

-Marble is a beautiful classic choice to add to your bathroom renovation!
+Marble is a beautiful classic choice to add into our bathroom renovation!
 Since the stone is partially translucent and reflective, it is perfect in creating a light airy effect.
-The patterns on marble tend to have a natural vibe due to their free-flowing design.
-Marble is one of the longest-lasting stones on the market.
-However, it is a porous and soft stone, making it easier to stain and chip.
+The patterns on marble tend to have a very natural vibe due to their free flowing design.
+Marble is one of the longest lasting stones on the market, however it is a porous and soft stone, making it easier to stain and chip.
 If maintained properly with regular sealing, it will retain its natural beauty for years to come.
-Marble can be added in several areas such as used as the primary shower tile, weaved into multi-layer designed accent strips, the top lining of a bathtub, and even creating a whole accent wall.
+Marble can be added in several areas such as used as the primary shower tile, weaved into a multiple layer designed accent strips, the top lining of a bathtub, and even creating a whole accent wall.
 Don’t think you have to stick to neutral colors just because it’s marble, there are many types of marble that absolutely pop.
 Any way you want to do your marble, classic or colorful, the natural stone brings a crisp and cool sophistication to your peaceful space.

 • Partially Translucent and reflective

 • Light airy effect

 • Free flowing design